TeamVK/TokenEnchant/ce/ceList.md

 ### Purchasing
 Some custom enchantments are not free and you can purchase them from the URL provided, or you can create a purchase request ticket at [TeamVK's support site](http://vk2gpz.freshdesk.com).
 If you wish to have multiple custom enchantments in a single .jar file, you can specify the list of custom enchantments in your request ticket.
+We can apply 30% discount to the bulk purchase.

 Enchantment Name | Description | Price | Site